missteek/cpts-quick-references/module/command injection.md

 + Payload 2 (list of obfuscated sample Linux bash commands) Do enable URL-encode the characters of the list commands

 >After running the first time intruder cluster bomb attack I see results of attack for payload 1 of `%26` give response message with the Linux command in response indicating partial success.
->Next attack I then appending `%26` in-front of position 1 and rerun the attack with the two payloads positions again.
+>Next attack I then appending `%26` in-front of position 1 and rerun the attack with the two payloads positions again, then the attack results indicated Sub-Shell `$()` allow execution of command.
 Attack result show the command obfuscated as `u'n'a'm'e` executed and the no `GREP` column set in the intruder attack options did not get the message `Malicious request denied`.

 ![cmd-inject-skill-assess-move-function-cluster-bomb-result1](/images/cmd-inject-skill-assess-move-function-cluster-bomb-result1.png)